 You will find that you are going to carry a large amount of money to Philippines with you.
-This is going to cover your travel expenses, as well as adoption expenses and anything extra.
+This is going to cover your travel expenses and anything extra.

 Money Exchange

 There are certain areas in Manila that will accept U.S. dollars, but not everywhere.
 You can exchange U.S. dollars in the Manila airport, but most hotels will also exchange bills for you.
 Check exchange rates before leaving the U.S. When you exchange money, the bills should be in varying denominations of \$20s, \$50s and \$100s.